 Scope and design of the MP

 The MP applies to longline and troll fisheries taking albacore tuna within the WCPFC convention area Exclusive Economic Zones and high seas south of the equator.
+[The SPA MP shall not apply to the EEZs of PNA and Tokelau members south of the Equator.
+The harvest of SPA shall be managed in those EEZs through the BET MP application as part of the tropical longline fishery.]
 The MP (and this CMM) determines the total annual albacore catch to be taken within this region while a separate South Pacific Albacore Management Arrangements CMM (to be developed in 2025) will set out the implementation and management arrangements for achieving this.
 It is acknowledged that the management arrangements may include catch, effort and other mechanisms of control.

 Elements of the MP